 Your package is still within the UPS network and, unless otherwise noted, should be delivered on the scheduled delivery date.
 Shipment movement information is captured each time a tracking label is scanned in the UPS delivery system.
-There may be several days between scans if the shipment is going cross-country or moving between countries.
+There may be several days between scans if the shipment is going cross-country or moving between countries or territories.

 Common scans include the following: